-Rick Archer: You know, in the Indian tradition, well also the Christian tradition and perhaps others.
-Service is considered a spiritual practice.
-In in the Indian tradition, they call it Seva, which usually means is translated as selfless serve us.
-And it’s considered a spiritual practice because it it attenuates.
-The ego is instead of it being all about, what can I get for me, it’s What can I do for this person?
-Mother Teresa spoke that way, too.
-She saw everyone as Jesus and you know, what can I how can I serve Jesus went by serving this person and this person.
-So it really done Mama is really big on that.
-And I mean, she has people going out and cleaning up garbage in the streets of Calcutta or other other cities around India.
-And she herself joins in for hours after having sat on her couch hugging people for 1214 18 hours, she gets up and they clean garbage in the middle of the night, and perhaps set an example for the townspeople to do it themselves in the future.
-And of course, hospitals and schools and orphanages, and, you know, support for widows and farmers, suicide prevention, all these different things, and that most of the energy that and I’m just using her as a case in point because I’m more familiar with her, most of the energy that all the people around her are expending, has to do with helping other people.
-And there’s very little talk about, oh, I attained this state of Enlightenment or that state of experience.
-And usually when somebody wants to get into that kind of talk, I’m gonna deflect it.
-And it’s more about helping others.
-And she actually said at some point that, you know, what we were talking earlier about culturing, the capacity or the ability or the readiness for awakening, that after enough service is performed.
-Even a little meditation or other type of spiritual practice, or perhaps nothing at all will result in, in awakening.
-And Shankara talked about this, too.
-He talked about levels of stages of preparedness for full realization.
+Rick Archer: In the Indian tradition, well, also the Christian tradition and perhaps others, service is considered a spiritual practice.
+In the Indian tradition they call it “seva,” which usually is translated as “selfless service.”
+And it’s considered a spiritual practice because it attenuates the ego.
+Instead of it being all about, “What can I get for me?” it’s, “What can I do for this person?”
+Mother Teresa spoke that way too.
+She saw everyone as Jesus, and how can I serve Jesus by serving this person and this person?
+So, it really does, and Amma is really big on that.
+She has people going out and cleaning up garbage in the streets of Calcutta or other cities around India, and she herself joins in for hours after having sat on her couch hugging people for 12, 14, 18 hours, she gets up and they clean garbage in the middle of the night, and perhaps set an example for the townspeople to do it themselves in the future.
+And of course, hospitals and schools and orphanages and support for widows and farmer suicide prevention and all these different things.
+Most of the energy that – and I’m just using her as a case in point because I’m more familiar with her – most of the energy that all the people around her are expending has to do with helping other people.
+And there’s very little talk about, “Oh, I attained this state of enlightenment, or that state of experience,” and usually when somebody wants to get into that kind of talk, Amma deflects it and it’s more about helping others.
+And she actually said at some point that, what we were talking earlier about culturing the capacity or the ability or the readiness for awakening, that after enough service is performed, even a little meditation or other type of spiritual practice, or perhaps nothing at all will result in awakening.
+And Shankara talked about this too, he talked about levels or stages of preparedness for full realization.
 He said, for most people, Vedanta is inappropriate, they’re not ready for it.
-So, you know, service would be valuable for most people in a certain stage meditation at certain stage self inquiry, and so on Ramana Maharshi said a very similar thing.
-So
+So, service would be valuable for most people, and at a certain stage meditation, at a certain stage self-inquiry and so on.
+Ramana Maharshi said a very similar thing.

-Fax Gilbert: I would flip it, I would say that, which is what is also true is that there may be no desire for service until this awakening happens.
-And then as a result of that awakening, because something that you were just saying, after all this meditation, you’ve lost the desire to get somewhere else.
-Yeah, you’ve lost the desire to pile up points, so to speak, it’s not a linear thing anymore.
+Fax Gilbert: I would flip it.
+I would say that what is also true is that there may be no desire for service, until this awakening happens, and then as a result of that awakening – because it’s something that you were just saying, after all this meditation, you’ve lost the desire to get somewhere else, you’ve lost the desire to pile up points, so to speak.
+It’s not a linear thing anymore.
 And it’s the same way.
-I mean, a lot.
-Some services, okay, I’m serving so that ultimately, this is going to benefit me.”
+Some service is, “Okay, I’m serving so that ultimately this is going to benefit me.”

-Rick Archer: You know, the 23rd, saw, my cup runneth over.
-So the cups not full, the orientation is going to be, Hey, leave me alone.
-I’m busy filling my cup, you know, but once the cup is full, it starts to spill over, then there’s this spontaneous giving.
+Rick Archer: You know the 23rd Psalm, “My cup runneth over.”
+So, if the cup’s not full, the orientation is going to be, “Hey, leave me alone, I’m busy filling my cup.”
+But once the cup is full and it starts to spill over, then there’s just this spontaneous giving.

-Fax Gilbert: Great question.
+Fax Gilbert: It’s a great question.